astropy/photutils/docs/user_guide/centroids.rst

 The following functions calculate the centroid of a single source:

-* :func:`~photutils.centroids.centroid_com`: Calculates the object
+* :func:`~photutils.centroids.centroid_com`: Calculates the centroid as
-  "center of mass" from 2D image moments.
+  the flux-weighted center of mass derived from image moments.

 * :func:`~photutils.centroids.centroid_quadratic`: Calculates the
   centroid by fitting a 2D quadratic polynomial to the data.